BramMathijssen/piggybank-dapp/README.md

 ## Description
-This application has been developed from the ground up.
-It is a decentralized platform that allows parents to educate their children about saving cryptocurrencies in a secure environment.
+A decentralized platform that allows parents to educate their children about saving cryptocurrencies in a secure environment.
 Parents can create new tokens and keep them vested in the contract, and also set up a claiming schedule for their children to claim the cryptocurrency of their choice.
 The child can claim their tokens on a daily, weekly, or monthly basis.
 In order to promote patience, a 10% bonus will be given if the child selects the monthly interval,